Its-a-me-Ashwin/2Dto3D/uiiiiiiiii/README.md

   ###
    $ python UI.py

-   * You must have the model downloaded or finished training(500MB)
+   * You must have the model downloaded or must have finished training.
    * You can provide some of the test cases available or you can make your own test cases.